Are traditional brand trackers worth the hefty price tag?

 Causation is also hugely difficult to infer from these trackers, as you can only see how your brand progresses over a fixed period of time.
 This means if your brand completed multiple activations during that same period, you won’t be able to tell which individual event was responsible for your end-result.
 So, this makes it hard to learn from these findings.

-That’s why a Brand Management platform will always win over a Brand Tracker.
+That’s why a Brand Management platform will always win over a static tracker.
 Why spend months on a limited piece of paper that you can’t action, when you can get a cheaper platform on demand, at the click of a button?

-What Brand Management platforms can do that Brand Trackers can’t:
+What these platforms can do that trackers can’t: